1 - 20 of 55 items matching your search:

 CMI Brief | Jan 2012

-During the last decade many Latin American countries have resorted to mano dura (iron fist) politics and militarisation to combat crime, drugs ...
+During the last decade many Latin American countries have resorted to mano dura (iron fist) politics and militarisation to combat crime, drugs and subversion. ...

 security, human rights, military, peace and conflict, Latin America, Colombia